 Background: Colorectal cancer is one of the most common cancers in the developed world.
-Surgical removal of the primary tumor with adequate margins and lymphadenectomy provide the best chance of longterm disease-free and overall survival.
+Surgical removal of the primary tumor with adequate margins and lymphadenectomy provide the best chance of long-term disease-free and overall survival.

-Objective: Throwing some light on use of laparoscopy and its value in colectomy in comparison with open methods of colectomy as a treatment of early colorectal cancers.
+Objective: To detect the use of laparoscopy and its value in colectomy in comparison with open methods of colectomy as a treatment of early colorectal diseases.

-Patient and methods: A prospective study on 30 patients suffering from operable colorectal cancers (stage I-III), an age of at least 18 years and fit for elective surgery during the period from (1/1/2014) to (30/6/2016).
+Patients and methods: This was a retrospective study on 30 consecutive patients suffering from colorectal diseases specially operable colorectal cancers, an age of at least 16 years either elective or urgent surgery during the period from 1/1/2015 to 1/1/2020.
 Fifteen patients were operated upon by laparoscopic technique, and the other 15 patients were operated upon by open technique.
 Both groups were evaluated for operative data and early postoperative outcome.